nikitavoloboev/data/programming-languages/javascript/js-libraries/react/react-components.md

 # React components

 [Ladle](https://github.com/tajo/ladle) is nice tool to develop/share react components.
+[How to use Props in React](https://www.robinwieruch.de/react-pass-props-to-component/) is a good guide.

 ## Notes